Pyrxx/WaveJumper/update_db.md

 The `update_db.py` script processes M4A audio files in the "music" folder and updates an SQLite database (`music.db`) with metadata from these files.
 It:
 - Calculates file hashes for each M4A file
 - Extracts metadata (artist, title, genre, comment) and cover art
+- Extracts date from the last 12 characters of the title tag
-- Updates or inserts records in the database
+- Updates or inserts records in the database with the extracted date
 - Deletes records for files no longer present in the folder
 - Sorts tracks by filename